 Santosh D'Souza, director of operations at Bitglass, says Bitglass users in both Australia and New Zealand will experience faster performance, benefiting from unique four tier SASE architecture on the public cloud, delivering performance, uptime and scalability.

 "While competing SASE offerings are built on inelastic appliances, Bitglass leverages the public cloud to deliver security and performance via our PolyScale architecture," explains D'Souza.

-"Tests show significant performance boosts via Bitglass local edge data centres, compared to direct access to SaaS apps such as Office 365," he says.
+"Tests show significant performance boosts via Bitglass local edge data centers, compared to direct access to SaaS apps such as Office 365," he says.

-"Our SASE fabric is built on the public cloud and comprises four tiers - Global Core Data Centres, Local Edge Data Centres, CDN caches, and SmartEdge endpoint agents," D'Souza says.
+"Our SASE fabric is built on the public cloud and comprises four tiers - Global Core Data Centers, Local Edge Data Centers, CDN caches, and SmartEdge endpoint agents," D'Souza says.

 "Combined with our PolyScale technology for automated scaling, users enjoy security and performance across the globe," he adds.